How to Overcome Symptoms of Childhood Trauma in 2026

 2. Are your relationships often tumultuous or unfulfilling?

-5. Do you often avoid opportunities or social interactions due to intense anxiety or a lack of trust?
+6. Do you often avoid opportunities or social interactions due to intense anxiety or a lack of trust?

 These questions aim to reflect on behaviors and emotions that may arise from unresolved trauma.
-If you answered yes to any of these questions, finding guidance from a specialized trauma therapist can be imperative to resolving your past experiences and working through the emotions that keep you stuck at the time of abuse.
+If you answered yes to any of these questions, finding guidance from a specialized trauma therapist online can be imperative to resolving your past experiences and working through the emotions that keep you stuck at the time of abuse.

 Think of it this way: As a child, you are a learning machine.
 Everything you feel, see, taste, touch, and listen to is absorbed by your brain like a sponge.
-Your experiences are programming your brain to understand the world around you.

 For example, if your parent made you feel like your voice wasn’t worth hearing as a child, you may still believe that no one wants to listen to what you have to say, even in your 30s or 40s.
 Regardless of it being a false belief, you still believe it because it is what you know from your past experiences.

 Makin Wellness online trauma therapy and coping skills can help you untangle the mixed messages you carry to create a healthy self-image and worldview.
+With online therapy, it is possible to reprogram yourself as a learning machine in a healthy way and achieve a better life.

-How to cope with childhood trauma
+How to overcome childhood trauma

-Coping with childhood trauma is a nuanced process unique to you.
-Certain practices can serve as general guidelines for beginning the journey to overcoming your trauma.
+Ready to start?
+These practices can serve as general guidelines for beginning the journey to overcoming your childhood trauma.

 • Support groups: Connecting with others with similar experiences can foster understanding and help you feel less alone with the feelings you are experiencing.
+You may find it especially encouraging to discover other people who have also been working to overcome how their childhood affects them in adulthood.
+If you’re not sure where to find a support group, your online therapist can help.

-Because trauma is layered and complex, it is imperative to include online therapy in your coping strategies.
-A Makin Wellness therapist can offer support, delving into areas such as repressed memories and helping you establish a secure environment for healing.
+A Makin Wellness online therapist can offer support, delving into areas such as repressed memories and patterns of self-sabotage, helping you to establish a secure environment for healing.
 They’re trained to ask probing questions that bring hidden wounds to light, facilitating a path to rediscover and reclaim the parts of yourself that may have been lost or obscured by trauma.

-Makin Wellness offers specialized therapists attuned to the sensitivities of childhood trauma.
+Makin Wellness offers specialized online therapists attuned to the sensitivities of childhood trauma.
 If you are ready to start your online therapy journey, call (833)-274-heal or schedule an appointment to connect with a compassionate professional dedicated to helping you move from merely surviving to truly thriving.

 More on this topic: